-To ensure your Health Cash Benefits Cover claim proceeds smoothly, please follow these simple steps Step One Arrange for a Health Cash Benefits Cover claim form to be completed and send it to us with the original receipted account(s) showing a full description and date of the consultation, ${\color{blue} {\bf treatment}}$ or service provided, and the name of the person the charges apply to.
+To ensure your Health Cash Benefits Cover claim proceeds smoothly, please follow these simple steps Arrange for a Health Cash Benefits Cover claim form Step One to be completed and send it to us with the original receipted account(s) showing a full description and date of the consultation, ${\color{blue} {\bf treatment}}$ or service provided, and the name of the person the charges apply to.
 If you do not have a claim form, you can print one from our website at saga.co.uk/health-insurance, alternatively please request one by calling our Claims Helpline on 0330 018 0778 (Monday to Friday 8am-8pm, Saturday 8am-4pm).
-Step Two The claim form should be received by us within weeks of: the date on the original receipted account for consultation and associated charges; or the date on the original receipted account for charges made (where such treatment continues over an extended period, claims need to be submitted periodically, at intervals not exceeding 13 weeks).
-Once we have received your completed claim form we will assess the claim and reimburse you by cheque up to the maximum amount payable as stated in the benefits Step Three table.
-Please send correspondence to: Bupa Claims, Bupa Place, 102 The Quays,
+Step Two The claim form should be received by us with: the original receipted account for consultation and associated charges; or the original receipted account for charges made.
+Once we have received your completed claim form we will assess the claim and reimburse you by cheque up to Step Three the maximum amount payable as stated in the benefits

-Salford M50 3SP.
+Please send correspondence to: Bupa Claims, Bupa Place, 102 The Quays, Salford M50 3SP.